Search String

 The Amiga must be first and foremost in the mind.
 Ideally, the advantages of Amiga hardware are tapped into on a custom chipset level, not just the Motorola 68k which the Amiga shared with several other platforms (though at differing clock-rates).

-Sadly, this was not done as often as one would have liked: it always disappointed me that so many Amiga games were ports of ST and MS-DOS games: inferior 2D gaming platforms in the Amiga's heyday, to be sure, since they lacked custom chipsets.
+Sadly, this was not done as often as one would have liked: it always disappointed me that so many Amiga games were ports of Atari ST and IBM PC MS-DOS slop: inferior 2D gaming platforms in the Amiga's heyday, to be sure, since they lacked custom chipsets.
 For example, where were the hardware sprites, where was the second playfield, where was the multi-directional hardware scrolling?

 Bitmap Brothers Amiga Games